CLI Reference¶

 docvet check --all # entire codebase

-This runs enrichment, freshness, coverage, and griffe (if installed) in sequence and produces a unified report.
+This runs presence, enrichment, freshness, coverage, and griffe (if installed) in sequence and produces a unified report.

 docvet enrichment¶